MisterMackey/ArgumentParser/README.md

 The method is generated during compilation, which allows the generated code to be very simple and not rely on Reflection.
 By being very simple it will compile fine when publishing an AOT executable.

-This is essentially an MVP at this point, so there no support (as of yet) for some nice to haves like:
+This library is in an early version, some features are not there yet like:
 - Make arguments required via the required keyword
 - Specific types (like FileInfo)
-- Overloading the behaviour of the parser (how to handle certain errors for example)
+- Custom parsers for types

 ## Quickstart
 *For an example, check out the ExampleConsole project in this repository*